 Address: 8025 Melrose Ave, Los Angeles, CA 90046, USA

-Switching gears back to wall art, this is another LA icon.
-There are actually a bunch of really cute murals all along Melrose Avenue.
+Switching gears back to Los Angeles wall art, this is another LA icon.
+There are actually a bunch of really photogenic murals all along Melrose Avenue.
 My tip to you is to park somewhere along Melrose (or off to the side streets, not sure if that would be cheaper) and take a relaxing stroll around.
 Besides murals, there are a ton of adorable cafés and clothing shops here as well.
-Great spot to spend an afternoon!
+Great spot to spend an entire afternoon!

 13. Alfred Tea Room